Nancy-Kolaski/Nancy-Kolaski.github.io/project5.md

 ## Major Insights:
 - **Supervised and Unsupervised Machine Learning models can make accurate weather predictions**
-   - This study has shown slight temperature increase over time, and has potential to generalize to the rest of the world
+   - This study has shown slight temperature increase over time, and has potential to generalize to the rest of the world.
 - **KNN (K-Nearest Neighbor) model was the best choice** for unsupervised method (88% accuracy, much higher when compared with the other two).
   - ANN (Artificial Neural Network) has potential to produce a more complete depiction of the data, presuming adjustments are made when eliciting this model as long as there is a good understanding of the model and how to manipulate it for best outcomes.
-  - Decision Tree was not useful as the data was too deep and complex for a meaningful insight, nor was RNN due to its low accuracy rate and lack of insightful information.
-These algorithm may run better on sections of data.
+  - Decision Tree was not useful as the data was too deep and complex for a meaningful insight, nor was RNN useful due to its low accuracy rate and lack of insightful information.
+These algorithm may run better on sections of data instead of the whole.
 - **Random Forest Algorithms are highly accurate and provide useful breakdown of data** to pinpoint weather data features and top locations
-  - Dendrograms are useful in finding outliers or extreme weather events (single) and for finding season trends year round (complete).
+  - Dendrograms are useful in finding outliers or extreme weather events (single method) and for finding season trends year round (complete method).

 ## Recommendations:
 - **Prune Decision Tree data** to reach a better conclusion and avoid overfitting.
-- **Run more iterations on ANN model** to find more options for training the model to find more optimal variables.
+- **Run more iterations on the ANN model** to find more options for training the model to find more optimal variables.
-   Rule out if Sonnblick’s 100% accuracy was due to overfitting or data error
+    - Rule out if Sonnblick’s 100% accuracy was due to overfitting or data error.
-- Make adjustments within the weather data
+- Make adjustments within the weather data.
-  - **Further clean/check for errors**: as in the case of Valencia showing no variability in min/max/mean temps for the year chosen in this analysis
+  - **Further clean/check for errors**: as in the case of Valencia showing no variability in min/max/mean temps for the year chosen in this analysis.
-  - Incorporate more complete data: **Include more descriptions features that encompass ‘pleasant’ vs. ‘unpleasant’**.
+  - Incorporate more complete data: **Include more description features to appropriately define ‘pleasant’ vs. ‘unpleasant’ weather conditions**, as interpretations of these classifications are likley to vary across certain regions.
   - **Separate locations into hot/cold regions to eliminate cultural bias**, particularly in perception of what is pleasant vs. unpleasant
+    - Someone exposed regularly to freezing temps might interpret a 40 degree day as 'unpleasant' compared to someone else in a tropic region, who might call 40 degree temps 'unpleasant'.
 - **Combine supervised and unsupervised algorithms for best results**.
   - **Use Random Forest to narrow down the data features** (either by location or year).
 Create subsets of data on these important variables.
 Then, run those through a CNN to produce higher accuracy.
-Then, use final results to plug into a GAN to generate more realistic artificial results.
+Use final results of these iterations to plug into a GAN to generate more realistic 'artificial' results, for optimal weather predictions.
 - **Increase sample size to other parts of the world** besides Europe and run the algorithms again to compare and see if these methods can be used as a generalization for world data.

 ***